-Case Analysis Group Presentation (15%) Students will be assigned to groups of 3-4 individuals randomly, and each group will need to present one case.
+Case Study Group Presentation (15%) Each group will consist of 2-3 individuals assigned randomly, and they will need to present one case among the 18 cases available.
 These presentations should be approximately 20 minutes in length and should make use of PowerPoint slides.
-PowerPoint slides need to be submitted via eLC due by noon the day before the case presentation.
+PowerPoint slides need to be submitted via eLC due by 1 pm the day before the case presentation.
 Note that the due date of the case study varies according to the topic you are assigned.
 The guideline with a grading rubric will be posted on eLC.